caocscar/workshops/pyspark sparksql/pyspark.md

 # File IO

 ## Reading Files
 PySpark can create RDDs from any storage source supported by Hadoop.
-We'll work with text files and another format called parquet.
+We'll work with text files and another format called *parquet*.

 ## Text Files
 Read in text file into a RDD